Je crois que le concept qu'il faut à tout prix garder à l'esprit c'est le "deleveraging".

 decline in October, falling to 39.8 (previous: 46.4) - the weakest reading since

-!
+the end of the recession!
 Looking at the detail there is a rather

 worrying issue here as the decrease reflects declines in both the present